KleistLab/GInPipe/README.md

 With parameter --configfile you can give the configuration file, described above.
 The -j parameter determines the number of available CPU cores to use in the pipeline.
 Optionally you can provide the number of cores, e.g. -j 4.
 With parameter -d you can set the work directory, i.e. where the results of the pipeline are written to.

 ## Output
-The pipeline creates a folder **'results'**, containing all (intermediate) outputs, with the following structure:
+The pipeline creates a folder **'results'**, containing all outputs, with the following structure:
 ```
     ├── results                                   # Main results folder
-    │   ├── bam                                 # sorted and indexed bam files
-    │   ├── bins                                # binning results
+    │   ├── phi_estimates                         # phi estimation results
-    │       ├── cal_week                        # binned by calendar week
-    │       ├── eq_days_10                      # binned by equal days
-    │       ├── eq_size_100                     # binned by equal number of sequences
-    │       └── fuzzy_days_100                  # binned by equal number of sequences (fuzzy)
-    │               ├── bin_*.bam               # binned sequences as BAM
-    │               ├── bin_*.bai               # index files
-    │               ├── header_*.tsv            # header files (seq. name & date)
-    |               ├── range_*.tsv             # range of dates of the corresponding bin
+    │       ├── phi_estimates_per_bin_*.csv       # binning results tables containing the point estimates per bin
-    |               └── list_of_files.tsv       # list of file names in the binning mode
-    │   ├── bins_incidence                      # Individual binning results tables
+    │       ├── smoothed_phi_estimates_*.csv      # table containing the smoothed phi value per day
-    │   ├── meta                                # Meta information about all used sequences (name and collection date)
-    │   ├── incidence                           # Plots and tables for final interpolated trajectory
-    |       ├── incidence.csv                   # table with interpolated population size estimates
-    │       ├── phi_estimate.csv                # table with raw population size estimates
+    │       ├── sequence_stats_per_day_*.csv      # table with sequence statistics per day
-    │       ├── incidence.pdf                   # plot of interpolated population size
+    │       └── plot_smoothed_phi_estimates_*.pdf # plot with point estimates and smoothed line
-    |       └── wdots_incidence.pdf             # plot of interpolated population size with dot size scaled by bin size
-    │   ├── r0                                  # Reproduction number estimate
+    │   ├── incidence                             # minimal incidence results
-    |       ├── r0.csv                          # table with daily reproduction number estimates
+            ├── minimal_incidence_*.csv           # table with minimal incidence
-    │       └── r0.pdf                          # plot of daily reproduction number estimates
+    │       └── plot_minimal_incidence_*.pdf      # plot with minimal incidence and reported cases
-    │   └── raw                                 # Preprocessed files
-    │
-    └── ...
 ```
-The analysis results for different binning modes (plots and tables) can be found in the subfolder **results/bins_incidence** and the smoothed final trajectory can be found in subfolder **results/incidence**.
-The final output (depending on the setup of the pipeline) contains the following tables and plots:

-- In folder *incidence*:
-    - *phi_estimate.csv*: table containing estimates of population size for all binning strategies
-    - *incidence.csv*: table containing interpolated final trajectory of population size; the trajectory is calculated by  combining all binning strategies
-    - *incidence.pdf*: plot of interpolated trajectory, optionally overlayed with reported cases trajectory (if the corresponding table was given)
-    - *wdots_incidence.pdf*: plot of interpolated trajectory with point estimate dots scaled by corresponding sub-sample size, optionally overlayed with reported cases trajectory (if the corresponding table was given)
-- In folder *r0* (if option to calculate reproduction number is chosen):
-    -  *r0.csv*: table containing daily reproductive number estimates; calculated from the interpolated trajectory
-    -  *r0.pdf*: plot of daily reproductive number estimates with confidence interval

 ## Demo

-A demo sequence set and a reference sequence are included in repository folders [`demo`](./demo).
+As a demo, we provide a set of German SARS-CoV-2 sequences from 2022[^1] along with reported cases[^2] in the folder [`demo`](./demo).

-The directory contains a simulated data set with
+The directory comprises a data set with

-- the reference sequence (demo_reference.fasta)
-- a fasta file containing the newly emerging sequences over time (demo_samples.fasta)
+- a csv file containing the dna profiles of SARS-CoV-2 sequences over time (demo_samples.csv)
-- the underlying true number of emerging sequences (demo_reported_cases.tsv)
+- the reported cases (demo_reported_cases.csv)
 - the config file to call the pipeline with (demo_config.yaml)